 Demo on the Way

 Capcom officially announced that a demo will be soon available for all to play.
 Considering RE3’s release date being April 3rd, it’s very safe to assume the demo is guaranteed to be available this month.
-So stock on on ammo and herbs: Resident Evil is coming back.
+So stock up on ammo and herbs: Resident Evil is coming back.